danielabar/meblog/src/markdown/old-ruby-new-mac.md

 ## Even Less Typing

-Even with the previous technique of combining commands with `exec` and `-c` flag, there's still a lot of typing.
+With the previous technique of combining commands with `exec` and `-c` flag, there's still a lot of typing.
 You could [alias](https://phoenixnap.com/kb/linux-alias-command) them but then you'd have to remember what you aliased them to, and then each team member working on this project would have to setup their own aliases.

-An easier way is to introduce a Makefile into the project.
+An easier way is to introduce a [Makefile](https://opensource.com/article/18/8/what-how-makefile) into the project.
 A Makefile is a simple text file containing a set of instructions (rules) that specify how to build the project.
 The rules specify the dependencies and the commands needed to build or update them.
 Traditionally used for C/C++ projects, a Makefile can also make life more convenient by reducing the amount of typing needed to run commonly used commands on any project.

 For example, in the previous section, we saw that to run a Rails server within the Docker container required: